pasadores/RandomScripts/README.md

 Organizes the files from a folder.
 Intended to use in clumsy "download" folders or similar.
 It whill sort all your files in different folders.
 One for each extension.
 #### Usage
 Use the script on the folder you want to organize.
-You **MUST** copy the script in the folder.
+You **MUST** copy the script into the folder.

 #### TODO
 * Allow passing the path to the folder to organize as an argument.